Battling Seasickness: A Sailor's Survival Guide

 The wind kept getting stronger and stronger though, we had 25 knots sustained, gusting to 30 knots.
 That alone would not have been an issue at all, if the wind angle hadn't changed every few hours: from north to south and back to north!
 Where were my easterlies?

-I found myself hanging over the life lines several times during these first hours of the crossing (of course I was clipped in with my tether).
-But I had to just pull myself together, stop feeding the fish for a moment to help with the jibe - before going back to being sick.
-Thankfully, I had some fresh ginger and let me tell you: the seasickness was gone almost instantly and I actually started laughing out loud about this weird situation I was in.
+I found myself hanging over the lifelines several times during the first hours of the crossing (of course, I was clipped in with my tether).
+But I had to pull myself together, stop feeding the fish for a moment, and help with the jibe - before going right back to being sick.
+The whole situation felt so absurd, because somehow, I was actually able to stop being sick just long enough to take the lines and assist with the jibe, before getting sick again - it made me laugh out loud!
+Thankfully, I had some fresh ginger with me, and let me tell you: the seasickness was gone almost instantly.
+I couldn't believe how much it helped.
+While chewing it, I thought I'd be sick (again) right away, but somehow that didn’t happen, and the nausea was completely gone!

-I then knew that I had the strength and resilience to face whatever the ocean threw my way.
-If I can manage to pull myself together for a necessary sail maneuver and still function between feeding the fish, I can manage anything!
-I still often think back to that moment.
+In that moment, I knew I had the strength and resilience to face whatever the ocean threw my way.
+If I could pull myself together for a necessary sail maneuver and still function between feeding the fish, I could manage anything!
+I still think back to that moment often.
+With the help of my ginger, I didn’t get seasick for the rest of the crossing, even though we faced quite a few more squally and rough conditions.
+I knew then to take the ginger as early as possible!

 Practical Tips to Avoid Seasickness